Punisher: 1990s

+Over the course of the decade, the character's stories expanded to place him in conflict with nearly every form of organized crime.
 Due to the Punisher's homicidal nature, few of his foes became recurring antagonists, the most notable of these being the severely-scarred enforcer Jigsaw.
 The Punisher also acquired a nemesis in the form of the Kingpin, a longtime Spider-Man and Daredevil foe, and continued his conflict with Daredevil himself, who likewise abhorred and fought against the Punisher's brutal methods.
 Villains such as Doctor Doom and Bullseye would be used to provide more of a challenge for the character, as well as heroes such as Daredevil, Spider-Man, and Wolverine.
-Often the stories would use the appearance of those heroes to provide commentary on the difference between the Punisher and those more colourful characters.
+Often the stories would use the appearance of those heroes to provide commentary on the difference between the Punisher and those more colorful characters.

 Punisher Armory was cancelled in 1994.
-The following year, Marvel canceled all three remaining Punisher series due to poor sales.
+In 1995, writer Steven Grant introduced a new ally to Castle in Punisher War Journal, Lynn Michaels, but later that year Marvel canceled all three remaining Punisher series due to poor sales.
 The publisher attempted a re-launch almost immediately, with a new ongoing series Punisher, under the new Marvel Edge imprint, by writer John Ostrander, in which the Punisher willingly joined and became the boss of an organized crime family, and later confronted the X-Men and Nick Fury.
 The series ran for 18 issues, from November 1995 to April 1997.
-Writer Christopher Golden's four-issue Marvel Knights miniseries The Punisher: Purgatory (November 1998 – February 1999) posited a deceased Punisher resurrected as a supernatural agent of various angels and demons.
-This version of the character also appeared in a four-issue mini-series co-starring Wolverine.
+Writer Christopher Golden's four-issue Marvel Knights miniseries The Punisher: Purgatory (November 1998 – February 1999) posited a deceased Punisher resurrected as a supernatural agent of various angels and demons, a version of the character that also appeared in a four-issue mini-series co-starring Wolverine.